instinctive/edu-advent-2024/src/day12.md

 ## Contiguous fences

 We go down the list of fences.
-Whenever the next fence is not contiguous, we add one the the count.
+Whenever the next fence is not contiguous, we add one to the count.
 A contiguous fence will be in the same direction, and the position will be exactly one step away from the previous fence.

 ```haskell